UiL-OTS-labs/jspsych-uil-template-docs/README.md

 # Output (data)
 Although each template has its own _specific output_ that will be described in each template, you can find a very relevant primer.
 This relates jsPysch's way of "dealing with data" and some of the UiL OTS template's defaults for data output.
 Please read that [primer on data output](https://github.com/UiL-OTS-labs/jspsych-output), especially if this is your first time using one of these templates!

-In a nutshell, about data output:
+In a nutshell a _reminder_ to summarize with regard to experiment data output:
 - jsPsych experiments _always returns all_ data for _each type_ of stimulus/trial/trial phase in 'trial' objects, that have _keys_ and _values_.
-- Many of _our_ templates add data (subject ID & group ID as _key, value_ pairs) to all the aforementioned objects, so the (sub)trial-data always have this information available for analysis.
+- Many of _our_ templates add data (subject ID & list ID as _key, value_ pairs) to all the aforementioned objects, so the (sub)trial-data always have this information available for analysis.
 - In the case of a trial or trial phase where the output contains relevant (experimental item, Reaction Time, etc), we sometimes add a key "useful_data_flag" with a value 'true' in the experiment, noet that this may or may not include practice trials, so always keep checking your code and your output!
 - The above mentioned use of _flags_ can be of use for filtering your data.